Lurk/ac2023/readme.md

 Part one is surprisingly easy.

 Everyday I fear that it will be day 12 all over again.
 But not this day.

+## Day 16

+Since I already have stuff like `Map` and `Direction` from previous days, moving the light beam was easy.
+Only complication was the fact that there is a lot of movement and you need to remember from which tile to which direction you already moved.

+Also today I managed to do three parts before going to sleep.
+Kind of proud of myself :)